-This method is more effective because it’s easier to differentiate the same clothes when grouped together.
-Thus, you can easily determine which items you want to retain and get rid of.
+This method is more effective because it’s easier to differentiate the same clothes when grouped.
+Thus, you can quickly determine which items you want to retain and get rid of.

-The key to decluttering clothes is to stick with a commitment: keep the clothes you really want to wear.
-For pieces that don’t fit anymore, create a “donation” pile and send it to charity instead of tossing them in the garbage.
+The key to decluttering clothes is to stick with a commitment: keep the clothes you want to wear.
+For pieces that don’t fit anymore, create a “donation” pile and send it to charity instead of tossing them in the garbage, suggests Good Housekeeping.

 After separating the clothes by category, it’s time to do a proper deep-clean.
-This is a great opportunity to dust off the closet and wipe the dirt off.
+This is an excellent opportunity to dust off the closet and wipe the dirt off.
 Since you’ll be starting over with an empty closet, consider adding a new storage system by changing the closet layout.
 Do this by installing multiple hanging rods, dividers, and built-in shelving.

-If you did the first step the right way, then this part won’t be difficult for you.
+If you did the first step the right way, this part won’t be difficult.
 Before returning the clothes to the closet, divide them according to how you wear them by frequency.
 For clothes worn less, such as costumes and party dresses, put them in the farthest area of the closet.
-Meanwhile, place your favorite clothes, staple pieces, and casual outfits in the most accessible place.
+Meanwhile, place your favorite garments, staple pieces, and casual outfits in the most accessible place.

 Make sure to hang clothes on hangers properly to keep them from falling off every time you’re going through your closet.
 Another way is to buy appropriate hangers with notches or those made for certain types of clothing.
 You can also organize them by color or whatever manner that works for you.
 Install hooks on the inside of the closet door for the bags, belts, and scarves.

 Maintaining a closet sounds easy, but most people find it hard to do.
-The toughest part of keeping an organized wardrobe is not about creating an ordered system, but maintaining a certain level of organization and cleanliness.
+The most challenging part of keeping an organized wardrobe is not about creating an ordered system but maintaining a certain level of organization and cleanliness.

 You can start by doing a bit of organizing every time you take something out or in the wardrobe.
 But if you ripped several clothes from the hangers when looking for clothes and don’t have time to bring them back before going to work, that’s alright.
 You can still spend a few minutes putting back everything in order once you come home.